devmount/sloth.css/README.md

 > [!IMPORTANT]
 > Sloth.css is still heavily work-in-progress.
 The package is not yet published.

+Check [the documentation](https://slothcss.devmount.com) to see it in action.

 ## Installation

 Include the following CSS file in your HTML head to get the complete package (drop-in core styles, utility classes and CSS components):